 Wind direction is the direction from which the wind is blowing in degrees clockwise from true north.
 It is a unit vector average of the record of wind direction;

-Wind speed is the scalar average of the wind speed over the sampling interval (usually 10 min);
+Wind speed is the scalar average of the wind speed over the sampling (usually a standardstandardstandard10standard min) period;;;;

 Wind speed maximum is the highest wind speed in the wind record.
 Gusts are determined from the highest running mean of the record over a short time interval (for example, 5 s).

 The wind measurements are generally made by a propeller-vane or a cup anemometer and a wind wane.
-To avoid mechanical wear, ultrasonic wind speed and direction sensors with no moving parts are starting to be used on moored buoys.
-Wind direction measurement is normally associated with a compass so the buoy relative wind direction can be corrected to True.
+To avoid mechanical wear, ultrasonic wind speed and direction sensors with no moving parts are now commonly used on moored buoys where the wind direction measurement is normally associated with a compass bearing so the direction relative to the buoy can be corrected to True.
+The wind sensor height will vary for different sized buoys so it is important that the sensor height (3 m above MSL) is reported in the BUFR (TM3-15-008) data exchanged on GTS so that users can derive the equivalent 10m wind speed.

 Some Members typically use four-blade, impeller-driven, wind-vane sensor on their meteorological moorings.
 The final measurements are statistical estimates of the wind from time series of instantaneous wind samples taken at a minimum rate of 1 Hertz (Hz) over a particular length of time.
 The sampling rate is a function of the payload.
 Most moored buoys use an 8 min acquisition period.
 The following standard wind measurements are produced each hour.